toddamoda/pyyxellsfgffg/docs/source/yaml.rst

     :alt: yaml
     :align: center

-    The YAML configuration file of Pyxel is structured, so the class hierarchy can be recognized in the group hierarchy of YAML files.
+    The structured YAML configuration file of Pyxel.
     Left: Parts of the file where the running mode and detector parameters are defined;
     Right: Some model levels with all the models and their arguments inside.